Manuscript length and format

 Publication Time Table

-Accepted papers are copyedited once the Editors have decided in which issue the paper will appear.
+Accepted papers are copyedited once the Editors have decided in which issue the paper will appear and/or in the order they have been accepted.
+Expect some time lag between acceptance and copyediting, and from copyediting to publication.
 Authors are given the opportunity to review the edited manuscript and then return it to the Managing Editor, who works with the compositor to typeset the issue for publication.
-Expect some time lag between acceptance and copyediting, and from copy-editing to publication.
+You will be provided with typeset pages to proofread.

 If your work is accepted, please keep the Managing Editor and the Publication Assistant (ILRR@cornell.edu) informed of any changes in your contact information and any long absences that may prolong your response time to correspondence.

-Please fill in your name, address, and email as well as institutional affiliation in the appropriate spaces, using sentence case (not upper case).
+Please fill in your name, address, and e-mail as well as institutional affiliation in the appropriate spaces, using sentence case (not entirely upper case or lower case).
 You may log in at any time and change this information as needed.

 In the "Abstract" field, provide an abstract of no more than 150 words.
 The first sentence generally describes the data, method, and purpose.
 Two or three other sentences state the most important findings, conclusions, and, sometimes, implications.
 Use only terms that will be understood by a general audience (which includes readers who have little background in statistics).
 Use the third-person singular or plural, depending on the number of authors of the paper ("The authors investigate how union members in U.S. manufacturing plants...").

 Provide an untitled introduction of 3 to 5 paragraphs that offers a brief description of the study's central research questions, conceptual framework, and contribution to the literature.
 Use the first-person ("I" or "we" rather than "This study").
 Do not present an outline of the paper; do not anticipate findings or conclusions.
-Avoid footnotes, tables and figures, and in-text cites.
+Avoid footnotes, tables and figures, and in-text cites in this section.

-Place headings (or subheadings) regularly throughout the paper to allow for easier reading and to avoid very long paragraphs.
+Place headings (and subheadings, if needed) regularly throughout the paper to guide readers through the material.
+Avoid very long paragraphs.
 Whenever the quote or fact or argument you are borrowing appears on specific pages in the source, cite those pages rather than the entire source.

-- Second-level heads (title case; flush left) are next.
+- Second-level subheadings (Title Case, flush left) are next.

 Methods [1st level]